AaronAmberman/SNORM/README.md

 # SNORM
-Simple .NET object relational mapper.
+Simple .NET Object Relational Mapper (SNORM)

 # MS SQL Only
 This SQL API only works with Mircosoft SQL Server as it requires the use of TVP's.